sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * A langauge server helps you find the answers you are looking for
         * Code formatting
             * Avoid spending hours aligning equal signs, indenting just so and eliminating blank lines to make your code look pretty and more readable
+            * perl language servers provide a convenient frontend to perltidy to accomplish this
         * There's more a language server can do, but these are the big ones
 * Can't I already do this with neovim without a language server?
     * Yes, most of it